 - Permission from VTS or Grangemouth Locks on the appropriate VHF channel.
 The vessels should also seek permission from ops prior to moving. - Vessel must confirm on that it has appropriate risk assessments and procedures in place to safely carry out the operation, including safe manning requirements.
-RA's and procedures must be available on the vessel for Port Authority to view if required. - All crew landed ashore must do so using a safe means of access and adhere to Port H&S requirements (i.e. Lifejackets and PPE) - Wind Speed ≤15kts - On commencement and completion of the operation the vessel must inform VTS or Grangemouth Locks on the appropriate VHF channel.
+RA's and procedures must be available on the vessel for Port Authority to view if required.
+Forth Ports FPS PMSC F 39_01 Self-Mooring Notification Forth & Tay should also be completed - All crew landed ashore must do so using a safe means of access and adhere to Port H&S requirements (i.e. Lifejackets and PPE) See port welcome packs. - Wind Speed ≤15kts - On commencement and completion of the operation the vessel must inform VTS or Grangemouth Locks on the appropriate VHF channel.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_29 HMFT 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due September 2022 MCM January 2023
+FORTH PORTS LIMITED Document ID FPS PMSC OP 14_36 Authorised By HMFT Original Date 19 Nov 2015 Marine Procedures, Guidelines & Information Date Revised Revised By Review Due (Forth) June 2023 HMFT February 2026